“The author of life you put to death, but God raised him from the dead – of this we are witnesses.” (Acts 3:14)

 For us, the story of Marathon Monday 2013 should not be defined by the actions or beliefs of the defendant, but by the resiliency of the human spirit and the rallying cries of this great city.
 We can never replace what was taken from us, but we can continue to get up every morning and fight another day.
 As long as the defendant is in the spotlight, we have no choice but to live a story told on his terms, not ours.
-The minute the defendant fades from our newspapers and TV screens is the minute we begin the process of rebuilding our lives and our family.
+The minute the defendant fades from our newspapers and TV screens, the minute we begin rebuilding our lives and our family.

-We are an Easter people, living in a Good Friday world.
+We are an Easter people living in a Good Friday world.
 As witnesses, we walk in the Easter light of Resurrection – after the long shadow of the cross.

-So we stand as witnesses of the light – asking for God’s presence, warmth and healing at this sacred meal of hospitality and friendship – a transformative act that can change hearts.
+So we stand as witnesses of the light – asking for God’s presence, warmth, and healing at this sacred meal of hospitality and friendship – a transformative act that can change hearts.

 The Emmaus story, today’s gospel from St. Luke, is a meal of healing and welcoming hospitality: Jesus is walking with us, listening to us, talking to us – nourishing us, and mostly empowering us in our lives.